 * From ''Spock's World'' - [=McCoy=] vs. several Vulcans.
 The good doctor has surprising compassion (especially considering [[Recap/StarTrekS2E1AmokTime what happened the last time he was there]]), but he won't take any illogical anti-human guff off anyone and gets in some good jabs that are part insult and part calling out.

 * In one of her ''Franchise/StarTrek'' novels someone mentioned the roller coaster.
 Chekov, for once telling the truth, stated it was originally invented in Russia... [[CassandraTruth And nobody believed him]].

-* Every time a Romulan encounters an Narhat, for the first time.
+* Every time a Romulan encounters Naraht, for the first time.
 Why?
 Romulan religion worship elements...
-And Narhat, being an [[StarfishAlien Horta]], just looks like living Earth, pulling an accidental GodGuise.
+And Naraht, being a [[StarfishAlien Horta]], just looks like living Earth, pulling an accidental GodGuise.

-** Narhat does it on purpose in ''The Romulan Way'' on ''the whole Romulan Empire'': they were broadcasting [=McCoy=] [[KangarooCourt alleged trial]] before the Senate when Narhat broke in.
+** Naraht does it on purpose in ''The Romulan Way'' on ''the whole Romulan Empire'': they were broadcasting [=McCoy=] [[KangarooCourt alleged trial]] before the Senate when Naraht broke in.

 ** In ''My Enemy, My Ally'', Ael and the crew of the ''Enterprise'' are on a Rihan space station, and need to pass through a door that is too dense to penetrate with their weapons.
 Ael's solution?
 She had Naraht ''eat it''.